 How have these key performance metrics of our food system changed under the most recent 2018 Farm Bill?
 How many acres of American food crops have been replaced by imports?
 And what would it take to balance the U.S. agricultural trade deficit by increasing the production of higher-value food crops?

-Join us for the release of our new research and hear from paper author Alison Grantham, PhD, of Grow Well Consulting as she answers these questions.
-Farm Action Fund president Joe Maxwell will set out the 2023 and 2028 Farm Bill policies that will support the shift towards Food, Not Feed.
+At the release of our new research, paper author Alison Grantham, PhD, of Grow Well Consulting answered these questions.
+Farm Action Fund president Joe Maxwell then set out the 2023 and 2028 Farm Bill policies that will support the shift towards Food, Not Feed.